List of Beautiful Beaches Near Metro Manila (Plus How to Get There)

 Table of Contents

 People in Metro Manila can now feel the summer heat coming.
 And, it is the perfect time of the year to go to the beach.
-Yes, you want to enjoy the white sand, plunge yourself into the crystal clear water and witness the beautiful sunrise and sunset — but do you know where to go to beat the heat?
+Yes, we all want to enjoy the white sand, plunge yourself into the crystal clear water and witness the beautiful sunrise and sunset — but do you know where to find the best beach near Manila?

 Well, let me give you these top 7 unspoiled beaches near the metro.
 These destinations are not just beautiful, they are also budget friendly.
 Read on: